galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 # Analysis

-Complete an analysis of the trajectory generated with Gromacs.
+An analysis of the GROMACS simulation outputs (structure and trajectory file) will be carried out using Galaxy tools developed for computational chemistry~\cite{senapathi_biomolecular_2019} based on popular analysis software, such as MDAnalysis~\cite{michaudagrawal_mdanalysis_2011}, MDTraj~\cite{mcgibbon_mdtraj_2015}, and  Bio3D~\cite{skjaerven_integrating_2014}.
+These tools output both tabular files as well as a variety of attractive plots.

 ![Analysis workflow for Hsp90 with ligand](../../images/workflow_htmd_analysis.png "Analysis workflow for Hsp90 with a ligand")

 ## Create PDB file needed by most analysis tools

-Convert the structural coordinates of the system in GRO format into PDB format.
-This file will be used by most analysis tools as a starting structure.
+Before beginning a detailed analysis, the structure and trajectory files generated previously need to be converted into different formats.
+First, convert the structural coordinates of the system in GRO format into PDB format.
+This PDB file will be used by most analysis tools as a starting structure.
+Next, convert the trajectory from XTC to DCD format, as a number of tools (particularly those based on Bio3D) only accept trajectories in DCD format.

 > ### {% icon hands_on %} Hands-on: Task description
 >